 It’s worth spending a few hours in this town is you're holidaying close by.

 If you feel like a good coffee and something to eat, cafes and restaurants are located beside the vintage shops.

 Glass Onion Society is a popular and trendy cafe.
 It's the perfect place for shopping-adverse partners to hang out with a high standard coffee and something to read (my hubby would rather be tortured than going inside a shop).

 But my favourite cafe is Common Ground (corner Elsiemer St) – a smaller cafeteria-looking place that serves Campos coffee and delicious food.

 Green Tangerine, across the road from Glass Onion Society, is another trendy spot.

-Jetty Motel is located near The Entrance, beaches and beside cafes and shops.
+Jetty Motel offers great value for money.
+Jetty Motel is located near The Entrance, beautiful beaches and beside cafes and shops.
 It’s also at walking distance to Long Jetty Hotel, which has excellent food and live music in the weekends.

 The rooms are spacious and spotless and the beds are comfortable.
 Plus you get a hot breakfast delivered to your room.
 If you’d like a quiet room, ask for one away from the road.
 The friendly hosts Richard and Martina can give you insiders’ information about the local area.